 Diversity, equity, and cultural competence need to be understood and recognized as integral to being a skilled teacher leader.
-In today's global and interconnected society, these leaders must constantly grow in their ability to engage effectively with diverse people and groups who are culturally different from them.
-They seek to understand culture and its predominant impact on individuals and groups of people and understand how the dominant culture can privilege or oppress individuals and groups of people.
-They must be prepared to take action to expose and address inequity in the educational system; collaborate purposefully with individuals and groups from other cultures; and work to create and support policies and practices that give rise to equitable learning environments.
+In today's global and interconnected society, these leaders must be constantly growing in their ability to engage effectively with diverse people and groups who are culturally different from them.
+They seek to understand culture and its predominate impact on individuals and groups of people and to understand how the dominant culture can privilege or oppress individuals and groups of people.
+They must be prepared to take action to: expose and address inequity in the educational system; to Cultivate Socially Just Environments with individuals and groups from other cultures; and to work to create and support policies and practices that give rise to equitable learning environments.